A-10.6 Isomorphism between Polynomials and Vectors over Integers

 σ : f(x) [X](Xn + 1) (f(x0),f(x1),f(x2),,f(xn1)) n

-Now, we will explain why the mapping σ is isomorphic, which means that σ is a bijective one-to-one mapping from [X](Xn + 1) to n and the algebraic operations (+,⋅) of the mapped elements preserve correctness with homomorphism.
+Now, we will explain why the mapping σ is isomorphic, which means that σ is a bijective one-to-one mapping from [X](Xn + 1) to n, and it preserves the algebraic operations (+,⋅) (i.e., σ is a homomorphism for addition and multiplication).

-Bijective: In the (n 1)-degree polynomial ring, a list of y values evaluated at some statically chosen n distinct x coordinates defines a unique polynomial, because algebraically there exists only one (n 1)-degree (or a lesser degree) polynomial that passes each given set of n distinct (x,y) coordinates.
+Bijective: In the (n 1)-degree polynomial ring, a list of y values evaluated at some statically chosen n distinct x coordinates defines a unique polynomial because, algebraically, there exists only one (n 1)-degree (or a lesser degree) polynomial that passes through each given set of n distinct (x,y) coordinates.
 We proved this in Lagrange Polynomial Interpolation (Theorem A-15 in §A-15).

 Homomorphic: The homomorphism of the mapping σ on the (+,⋅) operations means that the following two relationships hold: